Checkmk/checkmk/CONTRIBUTING.md

 in the environment "scope" for whatever reason, use the form `MK_VARNAME` e.g. `MK_VERSION`

-You might often see this "scope" referred to as the *global* scope, or *script* scope.
+You might often see this "scope" referred to as the *global* scope, or *shell* scope.
 This scope also contains shell builtin variables.

 ##### Script